rajiv-ramteke/NextGen-Interview-Trainer/README.md

 - Requires a stable internet connection for AI-based features
 - Limited support for multiple languages and regional accents
 ## Future Scope
+- Integration of advanced AI for better personalization
+- Multi-language support
+- Mobile application development
+- VR/AR-based immersive interview simulations
+- Real-time performance analytics
 ## Conculusion
+An AI Powered Interview Preparation Platform that is an all-in-one solution for interview preparation for interview readiness improvement, that comprises of personalized question generation, providing instant feedback, and a simulation based realistic practice environment.
+This also helps in enhancing the confidence, can help to improve on the communication skills and also on the problem-solving skills of the user.
+This kind of platform will definitely be a very strong futuristic option for harnessing the power of AI for reaching new career highs.

 ## References
+[1] Woberry, "AI Interview Coach," https://www.woberry.com/interview-practice
+[2] Wordkraft AI, "Interview Preparation Guide," https://wordkraft.ai
+[3] InterviewPal, "AI Interview Prep," https://www.interviewpal.com
+[4] Risely AI, "Interview Simulation," https://www.risely.ai
+[5] IJRASET & IJSRSET Papers on AI Mock Interview Systems